nTahiri/books/README.md

-# Go API Server for openapi
+# Go API Server for books

 A sample API that uses a Books store as an example
 ## Overview